 Particles, like waves, have the property of speed.
 We can measure the speed of a bullet when shot from a gun, which travels as a particle, or the speed of light wave traveling from the Sun to Earth.
 However, physicists often focus on the velocity of a particle rather than its speed alone.
 Velocity includes both speed and direction of movement.

 When speaking of waves, speed and velocity are the same thing.
 In contrast to the treatment of particles, direction is not lumped together with speed when computing the velocity of the wave.

 Refraction is the bending of waves due to their traveling from one medium into another.
 The bent look of a spoon which is partly submerged in water is due to refraction.

 When light waves travel through both air and water to arrive at our eyes, their bending results in the objects appearing to be in a different location from their actual location.
 The bending is due to the difference in speeds that light waves travel through air and through water.
 More specifically, it’s due to portions of the wave emerging from the water and into our eyes at different times from other portions of the wave.

 In the accompanying diagram, light waves travel from a single fish at the bottom of the pond, through the water, then the air, and finally, hit the eyes of the boy.
 The bending of the light when the light changes media from water to air is refraction.
-The result is that the fish appears to the boy to be higher in the water than it actually is (the “perceived fish”).
+The result is that the fish appears to the boy to be higher in the water (the “perceived location”) than it actually is (the “actual location”).